Homepage of the site 'What to do with your life?'

 ...

-Empathic listening as a life strategy
+Empathetic listening elevated as a life strategy

 What is useful listening?

-Become addicted to the good atmosphere
+Becoming addicted to good atmosphere

 Go deeper